heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 ## Craftsmanship

 Is the building the result of what the builder found at the limber yard?
-Or Is it a remimber of Vitruius's dictun that architecture should be be "firm, commodious and delightful"?
+Or Is it a reminder of Vitruvius's dictun that architecture should be be "firm, commodious and delightful"?

 Given the undercuts on the petals, it appears that the panels were case using a lost wax process.
 Alternatively the panels might have been pulled from a mold and the undercuts hand carved after.
 In any case, the work we see has been made by a highly skilled and informed craftsman with much hand work.